dvtkdlwl/PageRank/README.md

 # PageRank Algorithm (Sampling & Iteration)

-A standalone implementation of the **PageRank algorithm**, using both sampling-based estimation and iterative convergence methods.
+The PageRank Algorithm is an incredibly popular, yet rather simple algorithm that was used by Google in its early days.
+This repository presents a standalone reimplementation of the same, using both sampling-based estimation and iterative convergence methods.

-This project demonstrates probabilistic modeling and graph-based ranking techniques commonly used in search engines and network analysis.

 ---